tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Some other tests can be done, such as varying the time window size, the number of layers in the model, or using different batch sizes for training.

-* This fine-tuning of a model's parameters is part of the job that should be done to find the model that fits best to a particular business problem.
+* This fine-tuning of a model's parameters should be done in order to find the model that fits best to a particular business problem.

 Answer any questions before moving on.